Ottawa police faces leadership shifts ahead of key budget debate | CBC News

 The city estimates current police board members spend between 25 and 40 hours a month on board business while the chair can spend 10 hours per week beyond that.

-The police services board has also been in the limelight many times in recent years, especially during the convoy protests and facing a movement to reduce police funding.
+The police services board has also been in the limelight many times in recent years, especially during the convoy protests and the movement to reduce police funding.

 Mayor Mark Sutcliffe promised during the fall election to recruit a qualified and independent community member to serve on the board, and even chair it.
 New police legislation in Ontario would also set out how board members must represent a city's diverse population.